 While the foundation of retired hedge fund manager Stanley Druckenmiller's main education commitment has been to the Harlem Children's Zone, money flows to other education groups, too, and the foundation has ramped up its giving in recent years.

-Ecolab Foundation has a focus on at-risk students and STEM programming through support for classroom educators in Ecolab communities.
+The Ecolab Foundation’s K-12 spending focuess on at-risk students and STEM programming through support for classroom educators in Ecolab communities.

 Entergy's K-12 investments support organizations and schools that work in underserved communities.